-There’s a way for plus size women to look great in tight belts.
+There’s a way for plus size women to instantly look great in tight belts.

 This is NOT about reprogramming your self-worth.

-It’s an objective, straightforward, INSTANT way for even very large women to slay a tight belt.
+It’s an objective, straightforward, immediate way for even very large women to slay a tight belt.

 The Tight Belt Nobody Will Criticize Overweight Women for Wearing